 Top-Rated Self-Settled Trust/Domestic Asset Protection Trust (DAPT) Statute:

 In a self-settled trust, the grantor can be a permissible discretionary beneficiary, which is only allowed in 17 states, like South Dakota.
 South Dakota is rated as having one of the top DAPT statutes.
 South Dakota has one of the shortest fraudulent conveyance periods at 2 years as well as a “clear and convincing” burden of proof as to the specific creditor.
 An intent to hinder, delay or defraud must be proved.
-Additionally, South Dakota has many other beneficial asset protection statutes, for example, its court privacy statutes (i.e., automatic total seal in perpetuity), the statute that provides for the reimbursement of legal fees to the trustee if the lawsuit is unsuccessful, the exclusive jurisdiction statute, etc. All these statutes along with the top rated discretionary interest and top rated LLC statutes (both discussed below) make South Dakota a top asset protection jurisdiction by providing several key layers of asset protection.
+Additionally, South Dakota has many other beneficial asset protection statutes, for example, its court privacy statutes (i.e., automatic total seal in perpetuity), a statute that provides for the reimbursement of legal fees to the trustee if the lawsuit is unsuccessful, an exclusive jurisdiction statute, etc. All these statutes along with the top rated discretionary interest and top rated LLC statutes (both discussed below) make South Dakota a top asset protection jurisdiction by providing several key layers of asset protection.

 Best Asset Protection for Discretionary Trusts: